Giany74/practice_web_css/readme.md

-# Creation of a portfolio movil first with HTML5 and CSS3.
+# Portfolio movil first with HTML5 and CSS3.
 ### ToDo

 · Create a header with a navigation bar, which must have links to each portfolio element.
 All links will have to have a smoothed hover state with a transition.
 These links are not necessary in the mobile version.